krystal-framework/krystal.framework/src/Krystal/Http/Client/README.md

 HTTP Client
 ===========

-The Krystal HTTP Client is a robust, PHP 5.6+ compatible HTTP client built on top of cURL.
+The Krystal HTTP Client is a robust HTTP client built on top of cURL.
 It provides a clean, object-oriented interface for making HTTP requests with comprehensive error handling and configuration options.

 ## Features

 - Full HTTP Method Support: GET, POST, PUT, PATCH, DELETE, HEAD
-- PHP 5.6 to 8+ Compatibility: Works across all supported PHP versions
 - Thread-Safe: Multiple instances can be used concurrently
 - Exception-Based Error Handling: Clear error messages for debugging
 - Configurable Defaults: Set once, use everywhere